alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 Stacking
 --------
 <br>
-Hopeless Model is fealing a bit down about his accuracy and seeks consolation from Simple Model.
+Hopeless Model is feeling a bit down about his accuracy and seeks consolation from Simple Model.
 While consoling her friend, Simple Model realizes that there are certain situations when she can make a better prediction by considering both Hopeless Model's predictions AND the effect of the two individual treatments on a given gene.
 This news sure cheers up Hopeless Model!

 This is a description of the machine learning approach called stacking (<a href="http://mlwave.com/kaggle-ensembling-guide/" target="blank">MLwave</a> has a fantastic guide to stacking and other variations of model ensembling).
 One important subtlety of stacking is that in order for Simple Model to effectively learn when Hopeless Model's predictions should be incorporated, Hopeless Model can't have been trained on the data that he is providing predictions for.
 If he has, Hopeless Model's predictions will seem strangely accurate and end up being weighted too heavily.

-To get around this, we train two seperate Hopeless Models.
+To get around this, we train two separate Hopeless Models.
 Each sees half of the data and then provides their predictions for the other half (figure below).
 By doing this, we get Hopeless Model's predictions for the entirety of the training data and ensure that those predictions are good reflections of Hopeless Model's ability.

 <img src="/img/stacking_2000.png" class="ImageBorder ImageResponsive" alt="stacking">